Michael Fansler

-Michael Louis Fansler (July 4, 1883 – July 26, 1963) was an American lawyer, football player, politician, and judge who served as a justice of the Indiana Supreme Court from January 4, 1933 to January 1, 1945.
+Michael Louis Fansler (July 4, 1883 – July 26, 1963) was an American lawyer, football player, politician, and judge who served as a justice of the Indiana Supreme Court from January 4, 1933, to January 1, 1945.

 Biography

 Early life, education, and career

 Fansler was born in Logansport, Indiana to Michael David and Johanna Fansler (née Mulcahy).
 Michael David Fansler (born 1857 in Wyandotte County, Ohio), the son of one of Logansport's early physicians, was of Scots-Irish, German, and French descent.
 M.D.
 Fansler was a prominent local lawyer, serving for most of his career as a prosecutor.
 Johanna "Nannie" Fansler was the daughter of an Irish immigrant.

 Fansler began attending Notre Dame Law School at the University of Notre Dame (in Notre Dame, Indiana) in 1901.
 He was a member of the Notre Dame Fighting Irish football team.
 Known to his teammates as "Big Mike" (he was over six feet tall), he played a variety of positions during his time on the team.
 He graduated and was admitted to the bar in 1905.

 Fansler returned to Cass County.
-From 1906-1910, he served as Assistant Prosecuting Attorney of the 29th Judicial Circuit, working under prosecutor George C. Custer.
-From 1910-1914, he served as the Prosecuting Attorney of the 29th Circuit, succeeding Custer.
+From 1906 to 1910, he served as Assistant Prosecuting Attorney of the 29th Judicial Circuit, working under prosecutor George C. Custer.
+From 1910 to 1914, he served as the Prosecuting Attorney of the 29th Circuit, succeeding Custer.
 In 1915, Fansler became a partner at the private firm of Rabb, Mahoney, Fansler & Douglass.
 He remained at the firm until 1932.
 Fansler helped to organize a liberty loan drive in Cass County during the First World War.
 Fansler was a Democrat.